alexcpn/alexcpn.github.io/html/NN/ml/3_gradient_descent.md

 Frankly, it does not matter who.
 It matters how, as it can give an insight into the discovery.
 But there are quite a lot of overlaps in that short history and quite many brilliant minds contributing, that it is not that linear, to afford us further insight.
 Suffice it is to say that from 2012 neural network was no more a niche academic field.

 ## Optimization and Gradient Descent

 Before we go to more complex topics like, let us see the simpler problem, the problem of Optimization.

-### Newtons Method
+### Newton's Method

-Before the gradient descent method was discovered, optimization of a differentiable function was done by Netwon's method, also called [Netwon -Raphons method](https://en.wikibooks.org/wiki/Calculus/Newton%27s_Method).
+Before the gradient descent method was discovered, optimization of a differentiable function was done by Netwon's method, also called [Newton -Raphons method](https://en.wikibooks.org/wiki/Calculus/Newton%27s_Method).

 The intuition regarding this is something like below.
 Assume that we need to find the   $\sqrt16$.
 This is the same as solving the equation $x^2 − 16 = 0$.